 The first step is to test for asbestos.
 The homeowner or contractor can spray water onto an area, remove a sample and send it to a testing facility.
 If asbestos is present, the cost of the project will be significantly higher.

 A qualified contractor will charge $3 to $7 per square foot for asbestos abatement, Costhelper.com says.
 Removing a popcorn ceiling’s asbestos can increase the price by a minimum of $900 for a 15-by-20-foot room or $4,500 for a home with 1,600 square feet.

 How to remove popcorn ceiling texture.
 Scraping all popcorn texture from the ceiling is the first step.
 If you decide on a DIY popcorn ceiling removal, the materials to scrape off the texture will cost around $30 at your local hardware store.
 However, understand this project is tedious and also very messy.

-If you choose to DIY, these steps require more materials and additional cost.
-From start to finish, you will need a drop cloth, a ceiling texture scraper or wide tool for scraping, a putty knife, hammer, joint compound, sand paper, primer, paint and painting tools, including rollers, brushes trays.
+If you choose to DIY, these steps require more materials and additional costs.
+From start to finish, you will need a drop cloth, a ceiling texture scraper or wide tool for scraping, a putty knife, hammer, joint compound, sandpaper, primer, paint and painting tools, including rollers, brush trays.

-Hiring a professional contractor to complete this project is the easiest option.
+Hiring Snap Construction to complete this project is the easiest option.
 So how much does it cost if you hire a contractor?
 You can expect to see anywhere from $1 to $3 per square foot.
-This pricing translates to roughly $250 to $900 for a 15-by-20-foot room or $1,200 to $4,800 for a home with 1,600 sqare feet, Costhelper.com says.
+This pricing translates to roughly $250 to $900 for a 15-by-20-foot room or $1,200 to $4,800 for a home with 1,600 square feet, Costhelper.com says.
 Remember, though, certain factors, such as asbestos removal and the size of the room, may affect this price, so be prepared for any possible scenario and additional costs.